-In March this year Forbes reported the 20 points the National Taxpayer Advocate, Nina E. Olson took to Congress.
-In amongst the issues she raised, Forbes reported: “With limited resources, the IRS may need to be more discriminating in choosing cases.
-Currently, field exams have unacceptably high no change rates.”
+In March this year, Forbes reported the 20 points the National Taxpayer Advocate, Nina E. Olson took to Congress.
+In amongst the issues she raised, Forbes reported: “With resources that are limited, the IRS might need to be more discriminating when it comes to choosing cases.
+At the moment, field exams have excessively high no change rates.”

 Who is targeted the most?

-Propublica reported, “it takes specialized, well-trained personnel to audit a business or a billionaire or to unravel a tax scheme – and those employees are leaving in droves and taking their expertise with them.”
+Propublica reported, “it takes professional, well-trained personnel to audit a billionaire or a business or to unravel a tax scheme – and those employees are leaving in droves & taking with them their expertise.”

-For less well off people however, the investigation found that the IRS shows a lot of interest in those on earned income tax credits: “the IRS has long made a priority of auditing people who receive that money, and as the IRS has shrunk, those audits have consumed even more resources, accounting for 36 percent of audits last year.”
+For less well-off people however, the investigation found that the IRS shows a lot of interest in those on earned income tax credits: “the IRS prioritizes auditing people who get that money for long periods, and as the IRS shrunken, those audits have taken up a lot more resources, accounting for 36% of audits last year.”

 From this, it appears that if you are on an extremely low income you have almost as high a chance of a tax audit if you are on less than $20,000 a year as if you were on $500,000 a year.
 Steering clear of the politics behind it, it does show two of the main groups you are likely to belong to, with close to 72% of audits being directed at the very poor and the upper middle classes.

 If you are self-employed and have a higher income you fall into another target group.
-The Colorado Bar Association showed, “More than 95% of personal tax audits occur as a result of entirely objective statistical reviews of filed returns.
-Through a complex system known as “DIF” scores, IRS looks for particular items in returns that it has found from statistical analysis to indicate a higher than average chance of tax understatement.
-Returns showing very large gross incomes, and those having Schedule Cs (sole proprietorship) are frequently picked, often based on the amount of deductions claimed in relation to gross business income.”
+The Colorado Bar Association showed, “Over 95% of personal tax audits happen due to entirely objective statistical reviews of filed returns.
+Over a complex system referred to as “DIF” scores, IRS seeks specific items in returns that it has discovered from statistical analysis to show a tax understatement that’s a higher-than-average chance.
+Returns displaying very big gross incomes, and those having Schedule Cs (sole proprietorship) are regularly picked, often on the basis of the amount of deductions claimed related to gross business income.”

 Call Defense Tax if warned of an examination